tessel/t2-start/gpio.md

 <br/>
 To see more community-created modules (or to add one you've made!) go to [tessel.io/modules](https://tessel.io/modules#third-party).

+_Note: we're still building out Tessel 2's firmware, so you might hit some bugs trying to use community modules.
+If you do, please report them!
+We're collecting status reports on community modules [here](https://github.com/tessel/hardware-modules/issues/5)._

 ### Making your own Modules